CharlesMld/BDC/README.md

 Number of sure outliers = 11\
 Number of uncertain points = 42\
 Running time of MRApproxOutliers = 420 ms

+## Use the cluster on windows
+Launch Putty, milliaudch@login.dei.unipd.it then put DEI password.
+Once we entered the machine on UNIPD network type :
+``ssh -p 2222 group064@147.162.226.106``
+Then put group password : group064pwd

+Datasets stored in a folder, to view them :
+`hdfs dfs -ls /data/BDC2324`

+To upload files on machine :
+Uploading jobs (Python users).
+You must upload your program (e.g., GxxxHW2.py) to the group's account on the cluster (e.g., groupXXX).
+To do so you must use again your account on a unipd machine (e.g, account-name@login.dei.unipd.it) and do the following:\
+Transfer GxxxHW2.py to account-name@login.dei.unipd.it: you can use scp (on Linux and MacOS) or pscp (on Windows, installed along with Putty).
+Connect to account-name@login.dei.unipd.it and from there type the command:scp -P 2222 GxxxHW2.py groupXXX@147.162.226.106:.
+Please, in this last transfer make sure you use the option -P 2222 with capital P.
+If you are doing the access from a machine on the unipd network, you can directly copy the .py file from your machine to 147.162.226.106 via scp.

+To run python jobs on the machine :\
+``spark-submit --num-executors X G064HW2.py argument-list``\
+If wanna use a dataset, include file path like this :
+/data/BDC2324/filename

 # Thoughts about HW2